realyze/pingu/README.md

 pingu
 =====

-Pingu is a Heroku app pinger that prevents your dynos from falling asleep.
+Pingu is a tiny little Heroku app pinger that prevents your dynos from falling asleep.

 Kinda like that horrible guard guy on Reykjavik airport.